MetaFFI/metaffi.github.io/README.md

 MetaFFI addresses this limitation by providing a compiler that can generate entrypoints to the foreign entities automatically.

-To compile and generate entrypoints, simply run:
+To compile and generate entrypoints, simply run:<br>
 `metaffi -c --idl [path] -g`

 **-c** - compile<br>
 **--idl** - path to source code to extract foreign entities signatures<br>
 **-g** - generate "guest code"

-For example, to build guest module for <p "font-family:courier;">TestRuntime.go</p>
+For example, to build guest module for TestRuntime.go:<br>
+`metaffi -c --idl TestRuntime.go -g`

+The command creates `TestRuntime_MetaFFIGuest.dll/.so/.dylib` (depends on the operating system) which the user can load a MetaFFI module and load the foreign entitity.

 ## Supported Langauges (for now)